oraclefina/GSGNet/README.md

 # GSGNet
 This project provides the code for **'Global Semantic-Guided Network for Saliency Prediction'**, Knowledge-Based Systems.
-[Paper link pending]().
+[Paper link](https://doi.org/10.1016/j.knosys.2023.111279).

 ## Tips
 ✨Note that the following evaluations are based on ✨**.PNG/.JPEG** files for **image saliency datasets** containing SALICON, TORONTO and PASCAL-S.